-This article will teach you how to fry eggplant with less oil.
+This article will teach you how to fry eggplant with.
 The wonderfully versatile and multifaceted fruit does not need much fat to enhance the flavor – in fact, you can prepare it without using any oil at all.
-Also, we’ll show you how to make sure your eggplants do not get soggy.
+Also, we’ll show you how to ensure your eggplants do not get soggy.

 If you’ve ever tried frying eggplants before, you’re likely aware of how much greasy oil they absorb during frying.
 Therefore, if you’re looking to lose weight, you need to be mindful of how you should prepare them.